Que signifie l'erreur "Entering compatibility mode"?

-If the document is someone else's, and you want no more than a copy to
+If the document is someone else's, and you want no more than a copy to read,

-as not it will provide a
+will provide a

 If it's a new document you have just started working on, you have been misled by someone.
 You have written something like: